GoogleCloudPlatform/php-docs-samples/appengine/wordpress/README.md

 ## Check if the Batcache plugin is working

-On the plugin page in the WordPress dashboard, click on the Drop-ins tab.
+On the plugin page in the WordPress dashboard, click on the Drop-ins tab near the top.
 You should see 2 drop-ins are activated: `advanced-cache.php` and `object-cache.php`.

 To make sure it’s really working, you can open an incognito window and visit the site because the cache plugin only serves from cache to